 E-MTB Usage and Courtesy

-This is a very heated and divided topic in the mountain biking community.
-Our stance as of right now is that we support the decisions of the land managers we work with on allowed usage.
-However, we are in the process of educating ourselves on the issues at hand and looking at each trail system we maintain to help make informed recommendations.
+This is a new and evolving topic in the mountain biking community.
+Swamp respects and supports the decisions of the land managers we work with on allowed usage policies.
+We are in the process of educating ourselves on the issues at hand and looking at each trail system we maintain to help make informed recommendations.
 The Board of Directors will continue to discuss the issues regarding E-MTB usage.
 We have invited bike shops and industry leaders to be apart of the discussion.
 We ask that all riders educate themselves with the issues at hand with an objective mindset.
 Please educate yourselves with the information below.

 Questions to ask:

 1.)
 Do eMTB’s do more damage to trails than regular analog pedal bikes?
 People for Bikes and other organizations point to an IMBA study that was done a few years ago, and present that as proof that eMTB do not do any more damage to trails than regular bikes.
 Unfortunately, one very controlled study doesn’t really answer this in a way that gives land managers assurance.
 Because the limited extent of data that the industry can provide, Land Managers are looking to their trusted partners – the trail advocacy groups – to help them understand this new entity.
 Of course we do not have information or data to present, so we are left with a concern on the part of the land manager that the trail group cannot answer.